amenadiel/google-maps-documentation/docs/RadarSearchRequest.md

 google.maps.places.RadarSearchRequest object specification

 A Radar Search request to be sent to the PlacesService.
-Note: Radar Search is **deprecated** as of June 30, 2018.
-After that time, this feature will no longer be available.
+Notice: Radar Search is **deprecated** as of June 30, 2017.
+This feature will be turned down on June 30, 2018, and will no longer be available after that date.

 #### Library